-Marissa Balonon-Rosen will represent indigent criminal defendants as an attorney with the New Hampshire Public Defender.
+Marissa Balonon-Rosen represents indigent criminal defendants as an attorney with the New Hampshire Public Defender.
 At Texas Law, she was co-president of the Public Interest Law Association; a member of the Texas Law chapter of the National Lawyers Guild, the Justice Center's student advisory board, the Lloyd Lochridge American Inn of Court, and Sex Parte (the law school band); and an Associate Editor for the Texas Journal on Civil Liberties & Civil Rights.
 A conservatory-trained pianist, Marissa organized music recitals at the law school featuring classically-trained law students.
 She participated in the Civil Rights Clinic, the Criminal Defense Clinic, and the Housing Clinic, and was also involved in a number of pro bono projects, including the Expunction Clinic, the Trans Name and Gender Marker Project, the Driver's License Recovery Project, and the Immigrant Family Assistance Project at Karnes.
 She participated in the 2017 Pro Bono in January trip, working with the ProBAR Asylum team to assist immigrants detained in Port Isabel Detention Center in south Texas.

 Marissa spent the summer after her first year working at the Capital Appeals Project in New Orleans and her 2L winter break working at Open Door Legal in San Francisco.
 The summer after her second year, she worked as a certified student attorney at the Alaska Public Defender Agency in Ketchikan, Alaska.